VincentFokker/Fruitpunch-AI-Covid-19/README.md

 # Fruitpunch AI Covid-19

 This is the Project GIT for the Fruitpunch AI COVID-19 challenge.
+Want to Join or colaborate?
+Please check: https://fruitpunch.ai/covid-19/ for more information.

 # Challenge description
 Help us answer these questions: